tatimblin/vscode-yext/README.md

 ## Configuration

 After installing, the extension needs to be pointed to your `.yext/` directory to read data from the Yext CLI.
-To update this path open vscode settings *[ COMMAND + , ]* and search "Yext: Path".
+To update this path open vscode settings *[ ⌘ + , ]* and search "Yext: Path".
 Following the example `User/ttimblin/.yext/`, update the path based on your machine.

 ## Features

-1. A `.yextrc` file in the root of the repo that triggers a prompt to sign-in to the correct account for a repo.
+1. Read / Write a `.yextrc` file in the root of the repo that triggers a prompt to automatically sign-in to the correct account for that repo.

-2. The *Credentials Tab* lists all your existing credentials and lets you run operations like add, delete, set `.yextrc`, and go to platform.
+2. A *Credentials Tab* which lists all your existing credentials to run operations like add, delete, set `.yextrc`, and visit account.
 (Right click on credential to see remaining operations)